 Thoughts on learning to relax a little and enjoying the ride.

 Just a couple of days ago I rode further, faster, on my bicycle than I’ve ever ridden before.
-I only started riding 10 months ago after receiving a mountain bike for Christmas from my “immortal beloved”.
-(Only a scant few of you will get that reference.)
+I only started riding 10 months ago after receiving a mountain bike for Christmas.
 I’ve been riding my mountain bike on the road at a park outside of Austin, TX.
-It’s a shangri-la of awesomeness.
-Travis lake spoons it from all sides and the road takes you about 6.3 miles when you do the full loop.
+It’s a Shangri-la of awesomeness.
+Lake Travis spoons it from all sides and the road takes you about 6.3 miles when you do the full loop.

-But until I have a shit ton of protection like knee pads, elbow pads and ego pads, I stay on the road waiting to tackle my nemesis once again and burn as many calories between now and then.
-The funny thing is, at the end of my 26 miles, which I know is peanuts for those of you have cycling athletic prowess.
-I on the other hand, am a clunky moob and even butterflies pass me from time to time.
+But until I have a shit ton of protection like knee pads, elbow pads, and ego pads, I stay on the road waiting to tackle my nemesis once again and burn as many calories between now and then.
+The funny thing is, at the end of my 26 miles, which I know is peanuts for those of you who have cycling athletic prowess.
+I, on the other hand, am a clunky moob and even butterflies pass me from time to time.

 I find myself robbing ME of the good stuff because I’ll start worrying about the future hard stuff.

 I’ve realized I do that in pretty much every area of my life.
 I’m worried about what I’ll do once I’m fired.
 Do I think I’ll get fired?
 No, I like my job, and as far as I can tell they like me.
 I worry about when I or people I love get sick.
 Are any of us sick right now?
 No.

 I worry about my relationship.
 Because it took so damn long to finally get to a good one, I worry it will go away.
 Are their problems?
 No, none.
 It’s a daily magical gift of awesomeness.

 My friend Sherry, who always brings me clarity will ask me if I’m happy right where I am and I always say yes.
 Things are good and I’m in a good place.
 So why do I think about future hills and allow them to rob me of a perfect moment of wheeee?